Contents Tour Biographies Links

 Larry Mantle

 KPCC’s Larry Mantle, host of AirTalk, celebrating his twentieth anniversary of presenting the daily program.
-(From the KPCC web site:) KPCC launched AirTalk on April 1, 1985, just a month after the general manager asked News Director Larry Mantle if he would like to start a daily personality-oriented issues program on the station.
+KPCC launched AirTalk on April 1, 1985, just a month after the general manager asked News Director Larry Mantle if he would like to start a daily personality-oriented issues program on the station.
 Interview call-in shows were rare in public radio at the time, but AirTalk quickly caught on with KPCC listeners, and gradually expanded its daily length and the size of its audience.

 Sir Harry Lauder